LinusGro/MentorPi_ris/README.md

 # Contributions
-We thank M. Schmiegel and J. Baur for setting up this repository.
+We thank M. Schmiegel, J. Baur and P. Bodynek for helping with this repository.